Many researches conducted in European countries and some basic data received by CERP from

 The professional frame of PA is always represented by honesty, intellectual integrity and loyalty towards, both the company and the publics involved.

-The effectiveness of Public Affairs are strictly related to the honesty, the intellectual integrity and the loyalty which the PA specialist demonstrates.
+ic Affairs are strictly related to the honesty, the intellectual integrity and the loyalty which the PA specialist demonstrates.

 Whatever relations or actions are handled by a PA specialist, must be conducted openly, with immediate identification of the subjects and their contents.
 A total respect of public institutions and public servants integrity must be always demonstrated by the PA specialist.